Harold Shaw Libbey

 Sept.
 10, 1881-April 19, 1919

-image from Google image online
+image from the Google image online

 One hundred years ago, on April 19, 1919, the Portland-Lewiston Interurban lost Harold Shaw Libbey, another important person who was integral to the initial construction of the line beginning in 1910 (then known as the Portland, Gray, & Lewiston Railroad), to its opening in 1914 and the corporate transition after the untimely death of its fearless founder and Harold's father, W. S. Libbey.